2020–21 Coupe de France preliminary rounds: Nouvelle-Aquitaine

 A total of eleven teams qualified from the Nouvelle-Aquitaine Preliminary rounds.
 In 2019–20, Pau FC progressed furthest in the main competition, reaching the round of 16 before losing to Paris Saint-Germain 0–2.
+They were promoted to Ligue 2 in that season, so they joined the competition at the eight round instead of preliminary rounds.

 A total of 674 teams entered from the region.
 The draw required a Preliminary round involving 132 clubs on 23 August 2020.
 The remaining 488 teams from the district divisions, Régional 2 and Régional 3 entered at the first round stage on 30 August 2020.
 The 35 Régional 1 teams entered at the second round stage on 6 September 2020.

 The third round draw, which saw the entry of the Championnat National 3 teams, was made on 15 September 2020.
 The fourth round draw, which saw the entry of the Championnat National 2 teams, was made on 24 September 2020.
 The fifth round draw was made on 8 October 2020.
 The sixth round draw was made on 22 October 2020.